sehajdhupia/star_tracker/README.md

 # star_tracker

 A tiny, self-contained **star detection and centroiding** demo.
-It synthesizes a star field, detects the “stars” as blobs, estimates their centers with **sub-pixel** precision, and (optionally) compares detections to ground truth.
+It synthesizes a star field, detects the “stars” as blobs, estimates their centers with **sub-pixel** precision, and compares detections to ground truth.

 This is a minimal slice of what ground test software for a **star tracker** does: ingest images → detect stars → measure positions → report accuracy.